nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/add-product-for-beginners.md

 - **Additional shipping charge**
 - **Delivery date** which will be displayed in the public store.
 Note that you can manage delivery date options in **Configuration → Shipping → Delivery Dates**.

+> [!NOTE]
+>
+> There is **Estimate shipping enabled (product page)** setting which can be enabled on **Configuration → Settings → Shipping settings**.
+> This setting allows to display estimate shipping information based on customer's shipping address in pop-up window on the product details page.

 ## Mappings

 In the Mappings section define:

 - **Categories**.
 You can assign a product to as many categories as you want in nopCommerce.
 Note that you can manage [product categories](xref:en/running-your-store/catalog/categories) in **Catalog → Categories**.
 - **Manufacturer**.
 You can assign a product to as many manufacturers as you want in nopCommerce.
 Note that you can manage [manufacturers](xref:en/running-your-store/catalog/manufacturers) in **Catalog → Manufacturers**.
 - **Limited to stores**, if the product is sold in specific stores.
 Leave the field empty in case this functionality is not required.
-Note that in order to use this functionality you have to disable the following setting: **Configuration → Catalog Settings → Ignore** **“Limit per store” rules **(sitewide).
+Note that in order to use this functionality you have to disable the following setting: **Configuration → Catalog Settings → Ignore "Limit per store" rules (sitewide)**.
 Learn how to set up several stores [here](xref:en/getting-started/advanced-configuration/multi-store).
 - **Vendor**.
 You can manage [vendors](xref:en/running-your-store/vendor-management) in **Customers → Vendors**

 ## Customer roles